Ieremia Cecan: In the Russian Empire

-Criticized by Seraphim and by the conservative Russian press (the journals Besarabskaya Zhizn and Drug), Nashe Obyedineniye closed down formally in August 1911 and reemerged instantly as Obyedineniye, with Eugenia Cecan for its editor.
+As a Romanian nationalist, Ion Pelivan doubts that Nashe Obyedineniye was ever pro-Romanian in content: "[it] came out with corresponding text in Roumanian [sic] to fight against the increasing influence of Roumanian newspapers."
+Similarly, in a Bessarabian column published by Neamul Românesc in October 1910, Cecan's paper was described as a "clerical gazette", whose Moldavian-only content was to "facilitate the learning of Russian by the Moldavians."
+It called Cecan (or "Ciocan") a "Russified Romanian priest".
+Criticized by Seraphim and by the conservative Russian press (the journals Besarabskaya Zhizn' and Drug), Nashe Obyedineniye closed down formally in August 1911 and reemerged instantly as Obyedineniye, with Eugenia Cecan for its editor.
 Published from Nișcani, it drew contributions from Orthodox intellectuals such as Andrei Murafa.
-As seen by historian Piotr Șornikov, Cecan was an exponent of "Moldavian patriotism" during the Russian Revolution of 1905; this meant advocating for Bessarabian autonomy and language rights in the province, while expressing loyalty toward the House of Romanov and its "Russian statism".
-The outlook was shaped by Seraphim, whom historian Andrei Cușco depicts as "the first Moldovanist"; Seraphim himself "articulate[d] the idea of the fundamental difference and even antagonism between Moldovan and Romanian linguistic identity".
 Despite being identified as anti-conservative dissenters, the Cecans generally took up the cause of far-right Russian nationalism.
-In its pages, Obyedineniye expressed full support for the Union of the Russian People, and in particular for the antisemitic agitator Pavel Krushevan.
-Ieremia "was co-opted into the union's leadership in 1907 and served as the official Bessarabian representative within the union's Main Board."
+In its pages, Obyedineniye expressed full support for the SRN, and in particular for the antisemitic agitator Pavel Krushevan.

 Reportedly, Father Ieremia was also co-opted by his former critics at Drug, which was otherwise noted for its strong expressions of anti-Romanian sentiment.
 In preparation for the legislative election of September 1912, he was called upon by Alexander Makarov, the Russian Minister of Internal Affairs, to oversee the election and ensure that overt expressions of Romanian nationalism were being marginalized.
 Cecan and Alexandru Baltagă founded some 29 electoral committees on Eparchy grounds.
 This led them into open conflict with Archbishop Seraphim, who had ordered his clergy not to interfere with politics.
 After signing their names to a letter of protest against Seraphim's "absolutism", Cecan and Baltagă were demoted and stripped of their parishes.
 Obyedineniye put out its last issue on August 23, 1912.